latebit-io/.github/profile/README.md

 ## Why the name lateflip.io?

-Lateflip is a trick in skateboarding that takes experience to achieve and looks very impressive.
-We want companies to be impressed by our work and see the the fruition of our experience; so your company has the means to "late flip".
+Late flip is a trick in skateboarding that takes experience to achieve and looks very impressive.
+We want companies to be impressed by our work and see the the fruition of our experience; giving your company the means to "late flip".
 But really it is just a name of a cool looking skateboarding trick, in the mentality of that trick is what we want to accomplish with our consulting and development.

 <!--